ShouldApplyShouldApply

 • Twitter/X: filing volume collapsed after 2022 ownership change.
 Intel: -28%, reflecting layoffs and manufacturing sector slowdown.
 Cisco: -12%.
 Salesforce: -8% (consolidated from post-Slack acquisition peak).

-• Flat filing from a historically active sponsor isn't necessarily a red flag — it often tracks headcount freeze cycles rather than policy change.
+• Flat filing from a historically active sponsor isn't necessarily a red flag.
+It often tracks headcount freeze cycles rather than policy change.

 Mixed